cbartlett/vagrant-pokenum/README.md

 I currently (Jan 2014) need a reason to use git/vagrant and always wanted to tap into pokersource in an easy, portable way.

-## Quick Start

-Do a `vagrant up` in the same directory as `VagrantFile`.

-## Prerequisites & Assumptions

-First, some assumptions: I'm assuming (sorry, i'm selfish and I have only tested my particular environment/setup):

-* OSX 10.9 (Mavericks)
-* VirtualBox 4.3.6
-* Ubuntu 12.04 guest (precise)
-* vagrant 1.4.2 installed
-* Chef 10.8.2 (on guest host installed via Vagrant)

 ## Usage